tonytrawl/WatchTowarr/README.md

 - **Per-drive storage** bars that turn amber then red as a drive fills up
 - A 24-hour **streams** graph
 - When there are issues, the cards take over and stats move to a one-click button in the header
+- **Lite stats mode** (beta) — running everything on a low-power box like a Pi or NAS?
+Switch the stats panel to a lightweight uptime-only view to cut background load on your servers.
+Monitoring, warnings and alerts are completely unaffected
 ### 🎨 Customization
 - **Light and dark mode**, dark is a clean Plex-style grey, not harsh black (the logo even goes minimal monotone in dark)
 - **Custom color palette**, set your own accent, background, and card colors with a live preview